Arjunhg/hireflow/HACKATHON_DEMO.md

-# 🎯 AssemblyAI Hackathon Submission: WorkCasts Enhanced
+# 🎯 AssemblyAI Hackathon Submission: HireFlows Enhanced

 ## 🌟 What We Built

-WorkCasts is now powered by **AssemblyAI's cutting-edge speech-to-text technology**, transforming our webinar platform into an intelligent, accessible, and AI-enhanced experience.
+HireFlows is now powered by **AssemblyAI's cutting-edge speech-to-text technology**, transforming our webinar platform into an intelligent, accessible, and AI-enhanced experience.

 ### 🚀 Key Features Implemented